download dots

 Overview

 Context is what turns a generic Taskade Genesis build into your business app.
-Upload brand guidelines, sample data, screenshots, or past projects, and Taskade Genesis weaves them into the four layers of Workspace DNA — Projects (Memory) + Agents (Intelligence) + Automations (Execution) + App UI (Interface) — so the app it ships already knows your colors, your fields, your tone, and your workflow.
+Upload your brand guidelines, sample data, screenshots, or past projects, and the app you get back already uses your colors, your fields, your tone, and your way of working.
+No starting from scratch, no developer needed.

 The more context you provide, the less generic your app becomes.
 A blank prompt gives you a template.
-A prompt plus a brand PDF, a sample CSV, and a past project gives you a tailored application that already knows your business.
+A prompt plus a brand PDF, a sample spreadsheet, and a past project gives you a tailored app that already knows your business.
+The files you add feed straight into Workspace DNA, the memory that every part of your app draws from.

 💡 Note: Any files that you upload are added to the Media tab.